iambillmccann/fouriergausslabs/Notes.md

 ```
 LET'S HANG
-Let's Hang is a mobile app creating to make getting together in-person easier.
+Let's Hang is a mobile app created to make getting together in-person easier.
 It shouldn't
 be hard for friends to set up a time and place to hang out.
 ```
 ```